streamdata-gallery-organizations/domaintools/_listings/domaintools/domainsearch-get-openapi.md

         format: string
       - in: query
         name: page
-        description: "\tSets the page of results to retrieve from the server"
+        description: Sets the page of results to retrieve from the server
         type: string
         format: string
       - in: query
         name: query
-        description: "Query string \u2014 each term in the query string must be at least three characters long"
+        description: Query string  each term in the query string must be at least three characters long
         type: string
         format: string
       responses: